knauth/Bot/README.md

 # PlaceIE Bot

 The bot for PlaceIE!
-This bot connects to the [command server](https://github.com/PlaceNL/Commando) and gets an order from it.
-You can view the order history [here](https://placenl.noahvdaa.me/).
+This bot connects to the [command server](https://github.com/knauth/commando) and gets an order from it.
+You can view the order history [here](https://mainuser.dev).

 ## User script bot

 ### Installation Instructions

-Before you start, make sure your pixel lcooldown has expired!
+Before you start, make sure your pixel cooldown has expired!

 1. Install the [Tampermonkey](https://www.tampermonkey.net/) browser extension.
 2. Click on this link: [https://github.com/knauth/Bot/raw/master/placenlbot.user.js](https://github.com/knauth/Bot/raw/master/placenlbot.user.js).
 If all goes well, Tampermonkey should offer you to install a userscript.
 Click on **Install**.